mcgurk/LoRa/README.md

 sudo ~/RadioHead/examples/raspi/spi_scan/spi_scan
 Checking register(0x42) with CS=GPIO08 => SX1276 RF95/96 (V=0x12)
 ```
+**Notice! spi_scan doesn't test RST ja DIO0 pins!
+You can only be sure that all SPI-pins worked.**

 ### Install pip3, spidev and pyLoRa and start receiver
 ```